 2. Keep in mind these drawing tips for beginners

-Don’t worry about buying fancy materials.
+4. Don’t worry about buying fancy materials.
 If you decide you want to pursue drawing seriously, you might want to buy different pens, pencils and special types of paper to get experimenting.
-But in these early stages you don’t need anything fancy.
+Art Discount do a huge range of art supplies at reasonable prices if you fancy having a browse, but keep in mind that during these early stages you don’t need anything fancy.
 Practicing drawing is just as effective on the back of a receipt as it is on luxurious cartridge paper.
 Drawing can be done on any surface, with any pen or pencil.

 3. Start out with some simple drawing exercises

 Hopefully you’re feeling mentally prepared to get started drawing.
 Now we look at some different ways to get started.
 It might sound simple, but one of the best ways of learning to draw is to get used to the feel of a pencil in your hand and the different ways of moving it.
 There isn’t one specific way to grip a pencil for drawing – but it’s best to start out holding it the way you would to write, and then adapt it if it doesn’t feel controlled or comfortable enough.
 Remember that your hand might get tired after drawing for a long time, but it shouldn’t hurt – if it does, you should try adjusting your grip.

 You might find it beneficial to play some music while you’re drawing, or even listen to a podcast or audiobook.
 At this early stage, it isn’t necessary to focus entirely on what you’re doing; for now, you’re just trying to make these motions feel natural for your hand, and become more controlled and intentional with your movements.
 Try not to see these exercises as a chore.
 Drawing should be enjoyable, and if you’re not feeling it, it’s fine to stop.

 1) Begin with some doodles.